theriley106/FormerPizzaHuts/README.md

 Updated with Google Maps Images

-## Ensuring Accuracy

-To ensure that the Dataset of images was an accurate representation

 ## Finding Status Of Store

 Pizza Hut has an API that returns store information by Store Number.
 Fortunately, this API has no real form of rate limitation, so I iterated through all possible store combinations.